Board + Staff

 Elly Veloria, Program Assistant

-As the Program Assistant, Elly supports the general programming and administrative efforts while coordinating research projects and outreach opportunities.
-While interning at Daily Table last summer, she explored the impact of sustainable and regional food systems, food justice initiatives, and the powerful role of community-oriented food sovereignty and security.
+As Program Assistant, Elly supports the general programming and administrative efforts while coordinating research projects and outreach opportunities.
+While interning at Daily Table in 2019, she explored the impact of sustainable and regional food systems, food justice initiatives, and the powerful role of community-oriented food sovereignty and security.
 Her experience sparked an interest in healthy and resilient food systems, which led her to the Kendall Foundation.
 She is excited to support equitable community development through a compassionate and collaborative approach to social justice.

 She graduated from Bowdoin College with a B.A. in Anthropology and Africana Studies.